kerimoyle/cellml-specification/src/reference/informative/informB9_reset1.rst

       This is called the "test value" and is specified by evaluating the MathML content inside the :code:`test_value` element child of this :code:`reset` element.

     Some of the syntax is explained below in the "see more" sections, and a final example is given at the end.
-    For a much more thorough discussion and examples of resets in different scenarios, please see **TODO**.
+    For a much more thorough discussion and examples of resets in different scenarios, please see the :numref:`Interpretation of resets <specC_interpretation_of_resets>` section.